 If you have never seen Ken Burns: The Civil War documentary it is by far one of the best Civil War documentaries ever made.
 It goes into great detail about the major events of the Civil War.

-On March 4, 1861 Lincoln takes office and the next month Confederate troops fire on Federal troops guarding Fort Sumter, South Carolina, igniting the Civil War.
-Surrounded, the Federal troops surrender (April 12, 1861).
+On March 4, 1861 Lincoln takes office and the next month Confederate troops fire on Federal troops guarding Fort Sumter in Charleston Harbor, South Carolina, igniting the Civil War.
+Surrounded, the Federal troops surrender (April 13, 1861).
 Within a few days, Virginia, Arkansas, North Carolina and Tennessee also secede.
 Lincoln blockades the Confederacy so that it cannot get supplies.
 The South has few factories and has relied on the North and on European manufacturers for weapons and ammunition, so Lincoln hopes the blockade will be sufficient to force the South into submission without the need of bloodshed.
 Like many of Lincoln’s hopes during the Civil War, this one is quickly dashed.

 The South swiftly begins manufacturing its own weapons, using scrap metal and other supplies gathered by loyal Confederates and also relies on supplies smuggled in from Europe and the North.
 Lincoln also hopes brilliant war tactician Robert E. Lee will agree to be the Union’s chief general, but although Lee feels the South would be better off without slavery, he cannot bring himself to fight against his native Virginia and he becomes the Confederacy’s major general.